storopoli/storopoli.com/content/blog/2025-05-24-beauty-of-math-incompleteness/index.md

 from the second real number in the list by 1 in the second digit, and so on.

-This is a contradiction, since we assumed that $f$ was a bijection.
+This is a **contradiction**, since we assumed that $f$ was a bijection.

-Now, this is where self-reference strikes first in this post, and probably in the history of mathematics.
+Now, this is where **self-reference** strikes first in this post, and probably in the history of mathematics.
-When we construct the diagonal number $x$, we're creating something that:
+When we construct the _diagonal number_ $x$, we're creating something that:

 1. Refers to the entire supposed list of real numbers.
-2. Defines itself in opposition to that list - "I differ from the 1st number at position 1, from the 2nd at position 2...".
+2. Defines itself in opposition to that list --- "I differ from the 1st number at position 1, from the 2nd at position 2...".
 3. Uses the list to prove the list is incomplete.

-Ultimately, this is where Cantor found the first example of a set that is not countable.
+Ultimately, this is where Cantor found the first example of a set that is **not countable**.
 There's no way to pair the set of natural numbers with the set of real numbers between 0 and 1.
-Therefore, the set of real numbers between 0 and 1 is not countable.
+Therefore, the set of real numbers between 0 and 1 is **not countable**.
+This is called the [Cantor's diagonal argument](https://en.wikipedia.org/wiki/Cantor%27s_diagonal_argument).

 This is a very important insight.
-It shows that there are different sizes of infinity.
+It shows that there are **different sizes of infinity**.
 Yes, that is mind-blowing and paradoxically beautiful.

 Cantor called the size of the set of natural numbers $\aleph_0$, and conjectured that the set of real numbers is $\aleph_1$.
-This is called the [continuum hypothesis](https://en.wikipedia.org/wiki/Continuum_hypothesis) (CH).
+This is called the [**continuum hypothesis**](https://en.wikipedia.org/wiki/Continuum_hypothesis) (CH).

 ## Russel and the barber paradox